 If solitude is a necessary part of life; to decompress, de-stress, meditate, talk to God, recharge our battery, gather our thoughts, enjoy the silence and think of nothing, catch up on sleep, work, create, etc; then perhaps this would suggest that not having sexual interaction with another is just as necessary.

 I am a woman who loves love.
 Pleasure, joy, comfort are all reasons to live.
 Marriage, relationships, lovers, heck even casual booty calls, are wonderful and I have delighted in all those things.
-Having a partner to indulge in our God given gift of sexuality on a daily/weekly basis is what I am all about.
-Since my divorce, 6 years ago, this has been my ultimate goal.

 In complete unabashed honesty, I have settled more often for the casual sexual relationship for my own personal reasons – no regrets.
 Each person we encounter is a teacher and I have gained not only pleasure in those relationships but, most importantly, wisdom.

 So after all the fun has been had, the time comes when a person needs to feel a deep connection.
 Once in a great while, you meet someone.
 One fine day a person finds themselves just as drawn to you as you are to them allowing real intimacy to begin and it is nothing less than sheer heaven.
 That heavenly connection is the ultimate link to the Divine.
 How I long to feel and experience this.